In this section, we explore the etymology, definitions and categories of perspective.

 - Instrument Perspective (views of natural and built worlds) – looking at, capturing and measuring reality; and projecting appearance(s);

-- Forced Perspective (aka ‘false’ or ‘trick’ perspective) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);
+- Forced Perspective – aka ‘false’ or ‘trick’ perspective (views of built world) – visual illusion by the construction of a false reality, or by the representation of a false reality (distorted/transposed scene geometry);

 - Media Perspective (views of natural and built worlds) – connecting/linking, ordering, constructing (mimesis), matching, mixing, exploring, and cross-matching: multiple perspective view(s).

 To some extent, the different categories of Technical Perspective tend to overlap in terms of geometrical origins, and similarity of visual effects.
 Nevertheless, it is helpful to identify the sources of Technical Perspective by utilising categories.

 Perspective, in general, works to enable viewing, prescribing, matching, modelling, exploring, representing, and making images, of the physical world.
-These are the methods of perspective, which are supported by each perspective category, to a greater or lesser degree.
+These are the Functions of Perspective, which are supported by each perspective category, to a greater or lesser degree.

 With perspective, we can approach objects from different viewpoints and scales, leading to distinct functions that can be isolated, catalogued and explored.
 Hence perspective allows accurate systemised worlds to be developed on media, and in the human mind.

-Let us now analyse each category of perspective in turn.
+Let us now analyse each category of Technical Perspective in turn.

 Firstly, we have a form of Natural Perspective named as Visual Perspective—sometimes called ‘true’ perspective—that applies when a human views a scene in the real world (unaided eyesight).
 We shall skip over other forms of natural perspective, including subjects such as shadow projection, environmental optics, animal vision, etc. (temporarily)

 Visual Perspective refers to looking at a scene from a specific viewpoint; whereby produced is a set of image transformation effects correlated with vanishing points (for example).
 Said effects are dependant on scene geometry relative to the observer viewpoint, or the particular distances and viewing-angles of scene structural elements.